-A: Invalid tests are rare, but they occur when something goes wrong during sample analysis.
-It could be anything from a cotton-swab tip that was put into the tube upside-down, or perhaps the bar code sticker on a sample was smudged and illegible to the bar code reader.
-It does not mean a patient has a higher or lower chance of being positive for COVID-19.
+A: Invalid tests can occur when something goes wrong during sample analysis.
+It could be anything from a cotton-swab tip that was put into the tube upside-down to a bar code sticker that smudged and was illegible to the bar code reader.
+It does not mean that you are more likely or less likely to be positive for COVID-19.
 If you receive an invalid test, be sure to return for a retest on the next available testing day.
-We are unable to test individuals twice in the same day.
+However, we cannot test individuals twice in the same day.

 Q: I am physically unable to stand for long periods of time waiting in line for COVID testing.
 How can I be tested?

 A: You can request an accommodation and receive documentation you can show to MIT Medical staff to bypass the line.